-This Will Only Look Like an Overreaction If It Works
+Now Is the Time to Overreact

 Compare that situation to the one COVID-19, the disease caused by this new coronavirus, presents.
 No example in recent history is analogous to the present moment.
 Those that feel similar, such as H1N1 in 2009 and Ebola in 2014, do so only because they are infectious diseases, not because their spread or their impact was similar to this one.
 COVID-19 is different: It spreads more rapidly, including via asymptomatic hosts.
 When it strikes hard, it can require ICU treatment, and enough of that demand at once can overwhelm hospitals, as Italy is experiencing.

-[Read: The extraordinary decisions facing Italian doctors]
+Read: The extraordinary decisions facing Italian doctors

 And yet, leaders or citizens have struggled to admit that they know very little about what a reasonable and necessary response might look like in the long run.
 Health officials recommend staying home if possible, but politicians, such as Representative Devin Nunes of California, have encouraged Americans to dine out in order to support the local economy.
-The CDC has recommended against gatherings of 50 people or more, but schools and universities, including the University System of Georgia, where I teach, are holding off moving the semester online, suspending classes for two weeks in the daft hope that things will suddenly get better.
+Yesterday, the CDC recommended against gatherings of 50 people or more, but some schools and universities resisted changes.
+Tonight, the University System of Georgia, where I teach, finally announced its intention to move instruction online.

 The idea that an extreme reaction, such as closing schools and canceling events, might prove to be an overreaction that would look silly or wasteful later outweighs any other concern.
 It can also feel imprudent; just staying home isn’t so easy for workers who depend on weekly paychecks, and closing is a hard decision for local companies running on thin margins.
 But experts are saying that Americans can’t really over-prepare right now.
 Overreaction is good!